luisbocanegra/kwin-panel-auto-hide/README.md

 ## How does it work (*or at least tries to*)?

 1. When a window is created/maximized/unmaximized it gets on which iscreen it is
-2. Then calls  `org.kde.plasmashell /PlasmaShell evaluateScript` using `callDBus` with passed screen and maximized state
+2. Then calls `org.kde.plasmashell /PlasmaShell evaluateScript` using `callDBus` with passed screen and window properties
 3. The plasma script loops through all panels
    1. Checks if the panel screen property is the same as the window one
    2. If it is then toggles between `autohide` and `windowsbelow` depending on the window maximized state